edsu/inkdroid.org/_posts/2021-03-15-data-speculation.md

 that has its place too.

 Another difference is that I was asking students to engage in speculation about the past rather than the future.
-How did the the data end up this way?
+How did the data end up this way?
 Perhaps this is more of a genealogical approach, of winding things backwards, and tracing what is known.
 Maybe it's more Mystery than Sci-Fi.
 The speculative element is important because (in this case) operations at the MD Dept of